geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Oh, yeah.
 It's really good.
 Is the old plan thing fixed?

 ##### **Chrism** [[00:40:39](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2439)]
 Yes, that is fixed.
 So that's the same bug as the, it's not fixed, it's just skipped.
-It's the issue is the same bug as that metal compiler thing where when you load metal compiler, it loads its own LLVM and then because the dynamic micro on Mac OS is not smart enough to reload LLVM, it doesn't, it breaks when you try to open .
+It's the issue is the same bug as that metal compiler thing where when you load metal compiler, it loads its own LLVM and then because the dynamic micro on Mac OS is not smart enough to reload LLVM, it doesn't, it breaks when you try to open.

 ##### **Chenyu** [[00:41:04](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2464)]
 When I try to fix it.
 For me locally, cloud also suggests you just load the LLVM into some global or scope so that it will link to the same object.